Acklio/schc-over-lorawan/draft-ietf-lpwan-schc-over-lorawan.md

 it receives nothing from the SCHC gateway over an extended period of time.
 The RECOMMENDED value is 12 hours for both Class B and Class C devices.

+## SCHC Fragment Format

+### Delay after each message to respect local regulation

+This profile does not define a delay to be added after each SCHC message, local regulation compliance will be enforced by LoRaWAN stack.

 # Security considerations

 This document is only providing parameters that are expected to be best